SYNT 2026 : 15th International Workshop on Synthesis

 Topics

-Submissions are solicited in the theory and practice of concurrent systems.
+Submissions are solicited in the theory and practice of concurrent

+systems.
 The principal topics include (but are not limited to):

-- Basic models of concurrency such as abstract machines, domain-theoretic
+- Basic models of concurrency such as abstract machines,

-models, categorical and coalgebraic models, game-theoretic models,
+domain-theoretic models, categorical and coalgebraic models,

-parametric models, process algebras, graph transformation systems, Petri
+game-theoretic models, parametric models, process algebras, graph

-systems, real-time systems, quantum systems, biology-inspired systems, and
+quantum systems, biology-inspired systems, and synchronous systems;

-- Logics for concurrency such as modal logics, program logics, probabilistic
+- Logics for concurrency such as modal logics, program logics,

-and stochastic logics, temporal logics, multi-agent logics, and resource
+probabilistic and stochastic logics, temporal logics, multi-agent

 - Verification and analysis techniques for concurrent systems such as